Adebayo27/easyteam/README.md

 # Frontend README

-This project is a commission plan simulator built using [Next.js](https://nextjs.org/) and [Shopify Polaris](https://polaris.shopify.com/) for the UI components.
+This project is a commission plan simulator built using [Next.js](https://nextjs.org/) and [Shopify Polaris](https://polaris.shopify.com/) for the UI components .

 ## Getting Started Frontend